 The Ohara School has existed for more than a hundred years, originating as moribana, a type of ikebana where flowers are “piled up” in a wide mouthed bowl.
-However, the school is a dynamic evolving organization.
-The Council of Ohara professors in Japan has recently adjusted the school’s curriculum for the new century, while respecting the ancestral traditions.
-The classification of arrangements is located on the Headquarter site.
+The Council of Ohara professors in Japan has adjusted the school’s curriculum for the new century, while respecting the ancestral traditions.
+A selection of styles is located on the Headquarter site.